 Skip to content

-• Job task analysis is a detailed breakdown of the main responsibilities and tasks of each role.
+• A job analysis is a detailed breakdown of each role’s main responsibilities and tasks.
 When employees or candidates know exactly what’s needed from them, it often boosts their and the team’s productivity.

 • Along with providing the data needed to create accurate job descriptions, job analysis also helps with identifying skills gaps, benchmarking performance standards, and setting fair salaries.

-• You can use job task analysis in lots of ways, such as for recruitment, training, selection, succession planning, and boosting workplace safety.
+• You can use job task analysis in many ways — including recruitment, training, selection, succession planning, and boosting workplace safety.

 • The main methods for analyzing jobs include options like observation, interviews, and task inventory.